aosabook/500lines/modeller/chapter.md

 offers is sufficient for our purposes in this project.
 If we wanted a more full featured library for window management and user interaction, we would consider using a full featured game engine like PyGame.

-GLUT is very limited in its ability to provide
-* What are some limitations of glut?
-Some reasons you might use PyGame?

 #### Moving the Camera
 There are two camera controls available in this project.
 In this project, we accomplish camera motion by tranforming the scene.
 In other words, the camera is at a fixed location and the camera controls actually move the scene instead of moving the camera.
 The camera is placed at `[0, 0, -15]` and